showers-and-bs/transactional-inbox/README.md

 }
 ```

-## For local development
+## Guide for package development

-Create folder named **packages** in the same level where resides microservice folders.
+Create folder named **packages** in the same level where reside microservice applications.

 Get into it and run `git clone git@github.com:showers-and-bs/transactional-inbox.git`.